hiviah/brmdoor_libnfc/README.md

 - [WiringPi2 pythonic binding](https://github.com/WiringPi/WiringPi2-Python) (for switching lock on Raspberry)
 - you may have to change `python2.7-config` to `python-config` on some older systems in Makefile

+## NFC smartcard API

+This project shows how to use libnfc from python to send APDUs to NFC smartcards.
+Have a look at `test_nfc.py` for some examples.

+It is much more general in use than to use it as authenthicator to open door.

 ## Howto

 1. Create the database